-- a) Except as provided in (b), an owner or requester who is adversely affected by a final determination of either the Environmental Protection Agency or the Department of Energy and Natural Resources pursuant to this Part, may petition the Board for review within 35 days after entry of a final agency determination. - b) An owner or requester who is adversely affected by a final determination of the Board pursuant to this Part, may obtain judicial review by filing a petition for review pursuant to Section 41 of the Environmental Protection Act.

-c) For the purpose of this section, failure of an agency to act as expeditiously as possible in conformance with the procedures in this Part, may be deemed to be a final agency determination.
+- a) Except as provided in (b), an owner or requester who is adversely affected by a final determination of either the Environmental Protection Agency or the Department of Energy and Natural Resources pursuant to this Part, may petition the Board for review within 35 days after entry of a final agency determination. - b) An owner or requester who is adversely affected by a final determination of the Board pursuant to this Part, may obtain judicial review by filing a petition for review pursuant to Section 41 of the Environmental Protection Act (Ill.
+Rev. Stat. ch.
+1111⁄2, par.
+1041.) - c) The failure of an agency to make a final determination within the time limits prescribed in this part may be deemed to be a final determination for purposes of appeal.